Doctoral Degree: Elements of Good Academic Standing

 Complete Second-Year Examination 2

-If the Second-Year Exam is not completed by the end of the Winter Quarter the student will be placed on Academic Probation for the Spring Quarter absent a successful petition to the GEC by the end of the Winter Quarter explaining the extenuating circumstances (e.g., committee member unexpectedly unavailable for scheduled exam time).
+If the Second-Year Exam is not completed by the end of the Winter Quarter (must end the quarter with a “pass”) the student will be placed on Academic Probation for the Spring Quarter absent a successful petition to the Graduate Education Committee (submitted by the end of the Winter Quarter) explaining the extenuating circumstances (e.g., committee member unexpectedly unavailable for scheduled exam time).

-If the student is placed on Academic Probation for the Spring Quarter, the student may petition the GEC to retain the ASE appointment beyond the Winter Quarter by explaining the extenuating circumstances.
+A student is placed on Academic Probation for the Spring Quarter may petition the Graduate Education Committee to retain their ASE appointment beyond the Winter Quarter by explaining the extenuating circumstances.
+Students who have not completed or resolved their Second-Year Examination by the end of the Spring Quarter will be dropped from the program.

 End of Winter Quarter of second year

-If the General Exam is not completed by the end of the Autumn Quarter of the fourth year, the student will be placed on Academic Probation for the Winter Quarter absent a successful petition to the GEC before the end of the Autumn Quarter explaining the extenuating circumstances.
+Students are encouraged to complete their exam in the Spring Quarter of their third year.
+If the General Exam is not completed by the end of the Autumn Quarter of the fourth year, the student will be placed on Academic Probation for the Winter Quarter absent a successful petition to the Graduate Education Committee before the end of the Autumn Quarter explaining their extenuating circumstances.

-If the student is placed on Probation for the Winter Quarter, the student may petition the GEC to retain the ASE appointment beyond the Autumn Quarter by explaining the extenuating circumstances.
+If the student is placed on Probation for the Winter Quarter, the student may petition the Graduate Education Committee to retain the ASE appointment beyond the Autumn Quarter by explaining the extenuating circumstances.

 End of Autumn Quarter of fourth year